kamushin/github.io/content/learning/coroutine_in_Python_and_Js.md

         return future
     return wrapper
 ```
-With the above code, we can learn that you pass a function with or without `yield` statement to the wrapper, if the function has `yield` statement in it's code, it will be a generator function.
-Invoke this function will return a `types.GeneratorType`.

 With the Tornado usage we can learn that the function after `yield` can be either a `coroutine` or a normal function.
 Both of them returns a `Future`.
 You can write `return Future` by yourself or use `@coroutine`.
 But make sure your normal function is an async function.